Covid Routines at CHS

 We will continue to require pupils to sanitise their own hands on the way into classrooms.
 Please make sure they have an adequate supply of hand sanitiser along with, as previously mentioned, a mask and a spare, tissues, their named water bottle, their reading book and a small sandwich type bag in which to store their mask while they are eating.

 We have already enabled all pupils to wear their PE fleece at all times in school.
 Rooms are cold in order to be well ventilated.
 We hope that pupils will also wear a plain white t-shirt or under layer as appropriate as the weather gets colder.
 We appreciate that the PE fleece is not a cheap item to purchase and will require regular washing so would therefore like to increase the flexibility further within our uniform policy to introduce a unisex, navy, plain, round neck sweatshirt that can be worn by pupils with their uniform.
 These can be sourced online or in supermarkets and are relatively inexpensive.
 No logos, stripes, ’hoodies’ or other jumpers are allowed to be worn.
-This amendment will be in place until Christmas 2020 and be reviewed thereafter.
 Pupils will need also need a coat.
 This can be worn not only to and from school, at break and lunch times outside but also in the building between lessons.
 Coats will be removed in classrooms during learning time.
 Please make sure your child has a coat as we will be outside even in light drizzle as previously stated.

 Staggered start times